Drone Laws in Germany

 - Drones may not be flown within 1.5 kilometers (.93 miles) or closer to an airport.

-- Drones may not be flown over crowds, industrial areas, disaster areas, prisons, and several other areas designated as sensitive.
+- Drones may not be flown over crowds, industrial areas, disaster areas, prisons, residential areas, certain traffic routes, and several other areas designated as sensitive.
 See this map for more information on where drones are banned in Germany.

-For more information on Germany’s drone laws, see this FAQ issued by the German Ministry of Transport and Infrastructure, as well as this press release issued by the same Ministry.
+For more information on Germany’s drone laws, see this FAQ issued by the German Ministry of Transport and Infrastructure.

 Know something we don’t about drone laws in Germany?
 Send us an email at support[at]uavcoach[dot]com.
 We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in Germany can change throughout the year, and those changes can be hard to track.
 If we missed something, please reach out to let us know.